 Omro is a very small city located in the state of Wisconsin.
 With a population of 3,553 people and two constituent neighborhoods, Omro is the 176th largest community in Wisconsin.

-Omro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Omro is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Omro who work in office and administrative support (18.19%), sales jobs (13.90%), and healthcare (6.95%).
+Unlike some cities, Omro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Omro are a mix of both white- and blue-collar jobs.
+Overall, Omro is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Omro who work in office and administrative support (17.10%), sales jobs (11.42%), and healthcare (8.99%).

 Omro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Omro is a somewhat ethnically-diverse city.
 The people who call Omro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Omro residents report their race to be White, followed by Native American.
+The greatest number of Omro residents report their race to be White, followed by Asian.
 Omro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.51% of the city’s residents.
-Important ancestries of people in Omro include Irish, English, Polish, and French Canadian.
+People of Hispanic or Latino origin account for 17.73% of the city’s residents.
+Important ancestries of people in Omro include Irish, Polish, English, and French Canadian.